microsoft/TypeScript/doc/spec.md

 * A property for each static member variable declaration in the class body.
 * A property of a function type for each static member function declaration in the class body.
 * A property for each uniquely named static member accessor declaration in the class body.
-* A property named ‘prototype’, the type of which is an instantiation of the class type with type Any supplied as a type argument for each type parameter.
+* A property named 'prototype', the type of which is an instantiation of the class type with type Any supplied as a type argument for each type parameter.
 * All base class constructor function type properties that are not overridden in the class.

-Every class automatically contains a static property member named ‘prototype’, the type of which is the containing class with type Any substituted for each type parameter.
+Every class automatically contains a static property member named 'prototype', the type of which is the containing class with type Any substituted for each type parameter.

 The example